 Turning Sydney’s courts of law into a different kind of stage, this taut, rapid-fire and gripping one-woman show exposes the shortcomings of a patriarchal justice system where it is her word against his.

 This powerful story was written by criminal lawyer/playwright Suzie Miller.
-Sheridan Harbridge received many standing ovations for her formidable performance.
+Sheridan Harbridge received many standing ovations for her formidable performance and received the ‘Best Female Actor in a Leading Role – Main Stage’ award at the 2019 Sydney Theatre Awards.
 Lee Lewis’ direction was excellent.

 The Girgensohn Foundation was the production partner of this play.